Space Battleship Yamato: Space Battleship Yamato II (1978)

 Viewer dissatisfaction with the ending of Arrivederci Yamato prompted the production of a second Yamato television season which retconned the film and presented a slightly different plot against Zōdah (Prince Zordar in the Star Blazers dub) and his Comet Empire, and ended without killing off the Yamato or its primary characters.
 Like Arrivederci, the story is set in the year 2201, and expands the film story to 26 episodes.
 This second season featured additional plots such as a love story between Teresa (Trelaina) and Yamato crew member Daisuke Shima (Mark Venture), and an onboard antagonism between Kodai and Saito (Knox), leader of a group of space marines.

 Footage from Arrivederci Yamato was reused in the second season, particularly in the opening titles.
 The sequence of the Yamato launching from water was also reused in two of the subsequent movies.

 Yamato: The New Voyage (1979)

 The television movie Yamato: The New Voyage (aka Bon Voyage Yamato), came next, featuring a new enemy, the Black Nebula Empire.
 The story opens in late 2201.
-In the film, later modified into a theatrical movie, Dessler sees his homeworld, Gamilas, destroyed by the grey-skinned aliens, and its twin planet Iscandar next in line for invasion.
+In the film, later modified into a theatrical movie, Dessler sees his home world, Gamilas, destroyed by the grey-skinned aliens, and its twin planet Iscandar next in line for invasion.
 He finds an eventual ally in the Yamato, then on a training mission under deputy captain Kodai.